 We’re committed to ending homelessness for the men and women of our region who served their county — and to helping all our veterans come “all the way home.”

-Housing for Veterans
+Housing and Supportive Services for Veterans

 Transitional housing programs include residential therapeutic treatment for veterans recovering from substance use disorders.
-Training and employment programs work to place homeless veterans in jobs.
+Training and employment programs work to place veterans in jobs.
 The programs ensure that veterans receive the employment and training services they need to get good jobs.
-The programs offer job counseling, resume preparation, job placement, on-the-job training, career counseling and follow-up employment support, life skills and money management mentoring.
+The programs offer job counseling, resume preparation, job placement, on-the-job training, career counseling and follow-up employment support, life skills, and money management mentoring.
 Other housing programs and special need services also serve frail elderly veterans and veterans with mental illness.

 SSVF programs provide temporary & supportive services for low or no-income Veterans and Veteran families.
 The goal of these programs is to promote housing stability through assistance and support services to homeless persons or those at risk of homelessness.